Architecture of Vienna

 5 / Things to do in Vienna: Go underground

-Speaking of going deep, both figuratively and literally, we stumble upon St. Stephen’s Cathedral.
+Speaking of going deep, figuratively and literally, we stumble upon St. Stephen’s Cathedral.
 Stephansdom, as it’s also called, is a church with a haunting past.
-Above ground, the cathedral is a visual masterpiece that soars high above Vienna in all of its Gothic grandeur.
-With 230,000 multi-colored glazed tiles decorating its remarkable roof, it’s likely the most iconic piece of architecture in the city.
+Above ground, the cathedral is a visual masterpiece that soars high above Vienna in its Gothic grandeur.
+With 230,000 multi-colored glazed tiles decorating its remarkable roof, it’s likely the city’s most iconic piece of architecture.

 St Stephans interior